 The word campanula is derived from the Latin word campanulata which means ‘bell shaped’.

 The Campanula portenschlagiana is ideal for rock gardens and in crevices and cracks in a wall and between pavers.
 It is also perfect as groundcover.
 It gradually spreads via rhizomes but is not invasive.

 Do not confuse the Dalmatian bellflower with the trailing bellflower (Campanula poscharskyana).
 The trailing bellflower has star shaped flowers (contrary to the bell shaped flowers of the Dalmatian bellflower) and is pretty invasive.
 The trailing bellflower not only spreads through rhizomes but also through seed.

-You can easily propagate the Campanula portenschlagiana by diging it up and deviding it.
+You can easily propagate the Campanula portenschlagiana by digging it up and dividing it.
 The best time to do this is in early spring (March).

 Attracts bees: yes

 Deer resistant: yes

 Exposure: sun/part shade

 Fragrant flower: no